 5. Stay on budget

 Be careful when calculating the budget, calculate the overall budget according to the pricing models you chose.
-Keep in mind how to make the most of that budget while keeping the impact of the campaign.
-Allocate budget for premium locations where you can get more ROI for your ads.
+Remember how to make the most of that budget while keeping the campaign’s impact.
+Allocate the budget for premium locations where you can get more ROI for your ads.

 Media buying and planning are two different stages of processes.
 A media buyer focuses on getting the most impressions for the lowest cost.
 Media planning determines what channel is best for reaching the target audience.
 The media planner is the one behind the campaign strategy.

-In larger corporations, media buyers’ and media planners’ jobs are carried on by different people.
+In larger corporations, media buyer and media planner jobs are carried on by different people.
 In smaller organizations, it is usually carried on by the same person.

 Media buyers can optimize the revenue per each click and visit.
-Sometimes big names ad platforms are too generic in reach and offer a low ROI.
-Regardless of the platform you use, you can maximize the ad ROI with optimized landing pages that boost revenue across platforms and verticals.
+Sometimes big-names ad platforms are too generic in reach and offer a low ROI.
+Regardless of your platform, you can maximize the ad ROI with optimized landing pages that boost revenue across platforms and verticals.